jly-ml/beginnerReinforcmentLearning/README.md

             2. Use reinforcement learning to find the simplest path between two ID numbers
  ***************************************************************************************************************************************************
           NAME: RL_fattree_graph_path_commcost
-          PURPOSE: further edititing of RL_fattree_pathfinder, but with separation in mind DATE OF LAST EDIT: 07/15/2020
+          PURPOSE: further edititing of RL_fattree_pathfinder, but with helper functions separated for easier reading DATE OF LAST EDIT: 07/15/2020

           1. input.py  (NO input variables needed)